 The beginning of a chessboard battle determines its course and greatly influences the outcome.
 The choices made at that stage shape the dynamics of the competition.
 Unsurprisingly, they became a subject of extensive study.
 Mathematicians and grandmasters have done a lot of research on this topic.
 Heated debates over which approach is the most effective are still ongoing.
 One particular aspect to be aware of is the first-move advantage.
 Statistically, the first person to act wins slightly more frequently.
 But that doesn’t negate the importance of knowing reliable chess openings for White.
 Without this information, beginners often make mistakes that undercut their chances of achieving victory.
 To avoid losing the fight without even realizing it, learn these 5 time-tested options.
+Looking for a chess community?
+Join chess clubs in Kansas City, MO.

 Recipes for Success